drsinder/Notes2022GRPC.new/README.md

 ### Solution organization
-The Solution has 4 projects (and a Preview that should remain unloaded for now).
+The Solution has 3 projects
 - Notes2022.Shared : Contains common elements used by other projects.
-Defines Db Tables and a DAL for access to the data.
+Defines gRPC protocol for the system.
-- Notes2022.RCL    : A Razor Component Library.
-Almost all of the client side function resides here as components.
-No @page s.
+- Notes2022.Client : All of the client side function resides here as components and @page s..
-- Notes2022.Client : Very small.
-Mostly just pages that contain components from the RCL.
 - Notes2022.Server : Direct access to Db and provides data and operations to RCL through the DAL.
-- (Notes2022Preview) : An experimental MAUI client.
-Currently broken.
-Authentication needed.